Conversation starters: topics to talk about

 Let’s start with the term.
 According to the academic definition, “conversation is the primary basis of direct social relations between persons.
 As a process occurring in real-time, conversation constitutes a reciprocal and rhythmic interchange of verbal emissions.
 It is a sharing process which develops a common social experience.”[1]

 The key words here are “basis of direct social relations.”
-Indeed, the conversation is the number one method to build interpersonal relations that can enrich our personal lives and benefit careers.
+Indeed, the conversation is the number one method to build interpersonal relationships that can enrich our individual lives and benefit careers.
 To start and hold conversations effectively, begin with the “why”.

 Why talk to a person?

-Understanding the personal objectives leads to concise talks.
+Understanding the personal goals and needs leads to mindful communication.
 Do you understand what you want from the conversation, at least superficially?
-Conversation with an intention behind it will be useful to at least one side and relatively fair for another.
-There are some goals of conversation the person might pursue:
+A conversation with an intention behind it will be useful for you at least.
+And if you let another person know, it will be fair for them as well.
+There are some conversation goals we came up with:

 • To obtain information.